 Paul Lewis from the Star Trek Modelers Group page on FaceBook had sent me some reject parts from his resin casting inventory and I decided to have a go at making a variant of his Chariot Class starship.
 I wanted mine to be different though so I started going through all my extra parts inventory.

 I decided that I wanted my deflector dish facing forward more so I sawed it off and reattached and filled in with putty.
-The long part that hangs down eas off center so I just filled it out and made it symmetrical with a bunch of putty.
+The other defect involved the long part that hangs down the enter of the secondary hull.
+Mine was extremely off center, so I just filled it out and made it symmetrical with a bunch of putty.
 This will give her a LOT of carrier space internally.

 My primary hull is from a Cozmo Heavy Industries Hornet Class, which is also a type of open deck carrier.
 I had some left over nacelles so I opted to use an extra set of Excelsior struts.
 I just sprayed everything white and started detailing the nacelles.